needle-mirror/com.unity.visualscripting/Documentation~/vs-transitions.md

 If you've assigned a name to your transition Script Graph from the Graph Inspector, the assigned name appears on the transition node.

 > [!TIP]
 > If you want your transition nodes to take up less space in your State Graphs, you can choose to hide their name labels.
-For more information, see State Graphs preferences in [Configuring your preferences](vs-set-preferences.md#state-graphs-preferences).
+For more information, see State Graphs preferences in [Configuring your Visual Scripting preferences](vs-set-preferences.md#state-graphs-preferences).

 You can create any number of transitions between states in a State Graph.
 You can use a self transition to make a state transition to itself.
 For more information on creating transitions, see [Create a transition between states](vs-creating-transition.md).